-“As FSD Africa works to deliver a financially inclusive recovery from COVID-19 across the continent, we find a lot of merit in partnering with BlueOrchard to establish this fund.
-It is one in a number of starting points in our efforts to use inclusive finance as a means of impacting the COVID-19 recovery program.
+“As FSD Africa works to deliver a financially inclusive recovery from COVID-19 across the continent, we find a lot of merit in partnering with BlueOrchard to establish this one in a number of starting points in our efforts to use inclusive finance as a means of impacting the COVID-19 recovery program.

 “FSD Africa’s commitment will allow for BlueOrchard to underwrite liquidity financing to financial institutions on the African continent.
 By providing necessary support to MSMEs, we are, in turn, fuelling the engine for Africa’s post-COVID-19 recovery.”